nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.1.About/index.md

 This is used to withdraw a previously issued Assessment Notice and/or Discharge Notice.
 A Withdrawal Notice may be required to be issued for a number of reasons, for example because the patient's medical condition has changed or the patient is eligible for NHS Continuing Health Care.

-NHS Digital has developed an Information Standard [SCCI2075] that defines the minimum data sets that must be used for Assessment, Discharge and Withdrawal Notices, based on the requirements of the Care Act 2014.
+NHS Digital has developed an Information Standard [SCCI2075] that defines the minimum data sets that must be used for Assessment, Discharge and Withdrawal Notices, based on the regulations under the Care Act 2014.
 The Information Standard also defines a generic Notice Receipt data set that must be used to send an acknowledgement of a received notice from social services to the originating hospital.
 The data sets in the Information Standard have been used as the basis for the messages defined in this DMS.